Ireland '23 - Day 4 & 5 - Dublin to Killarney

 return to mdimage index

 Postscript - The Herbert family eventually sold Muckross House to the Guinness family, who used it for some time as a hunting lodge & later sold it to the Bourn family, wealthy Californians.
-In 1932, after residing in the home for two generations, the family presented the house and 11,000 acres to the Irish Nation, and it soon became the first National Park in the Republic of Ireland, and formed the basis of the more modern (and much larger) Killarney National Park. (ref. - Wikipedia)
+In 1932, after residing in the home for two generations, the family presented the house and 11,000 acres to the Irish Nation as a gift, and it soon became the first National Park in the Republic of Ireland, and formed the basis of the more modern (and much larger) Killarney National Park. (ref. - Wikipedia)

 Go to next page - Knights Town & Portmagee